Jurisdiction & Governance

 - Considering the allocation of available resources in making recommendations regarding goals and initiatives, as well as the need for an availability of any additional resources required

-- Developing a Communication Plan to ensure that recommendations and supporting information (including committee meeting minutes) are appropriately and accurately conveyed to the Justices, Masters and Judicial Staff
+- Developing a Communication Plan to ensure that recommendations and supporting information (including committee meeting minutes) are appropriately and accurately conveyed to the Justices, Applications Judges and Judicial Staff

 - Providing oversight to the Court's organizational planning which ensures agility and encourages innovation